 Handwriting your Letter from St Nick

 However, if you do this don’t put the paper through the printer with glitter on!
-Print the letter after you have tea bag stained and decorate afterwards.
+Print the letter after you have the tea bag stained and decorate afterwards.

 How to deliver the letters?